kubernetes-sigs/ingress2gateway/pkg/i2gw/emitters/agentgateway/README.md

   producing a connect timeout that exceeds the effective request timeout.
 - Invalid/unsupported duration values are ignored by the provider and will not be projected.

+#### Backend Protocol

+The agentgateway emitter supports projecting gRPC upstream protocol selection via:

+- `nginx.ingress.kubernetes.io/backend-protocol: "GRPC"` (or `"GRPCS"`)

+This is projected into a **Service-targeted** `AgentgatewayPolicy` by setting:

+- `AgentgatewayPolicy.spec.backend.http.version: HTTP2`

+**Notes:**

+- This feature is emitted as a **per-Service** `AgentgatewayPolicy` because backend HTTP protocol selection is backend-scoped.
+- HTTP/HTTPS/AUTO_HTTP are treated as default behavior by the provider and are not projected.
+- The provider currently maps only gRPC-family values into policy IR, so the agentgateway emitter currently emits only `HTTP2` for this feature.

 ## AgentgatewayPolicy Projection

 Rate limit, timeout, CORS, rewrite target, etc. annotations are converted into AgentgatewayPolicy resources.